 Other factors driving or impeding the market's growth rate are also taken into account.
 For example, government cost containment strategies and tariff and non-tariff barriers to trade for medical devices.
 New dynamics are also affecting the market, such as Vietnam's expansion of health insurance to all citizens by 2014 or the opening up of the notoriously difficult but lucrative South Korean market via Free Trade Agreements (FTA) with the USA and the EU.

 These Quarterly Updated Reports Analyse the Issues

-Central Europe and Baltic States Medical Device Market Reports are published by Espicom.
+The Outlook for Medical Device Markets in South East Asia is published by Espicom Business Intelligence.
 Each report provides an individual and highly-detailed analysis of each market, looking at the key regulatory, political, economic and corporate developments in the wider context of market structure, service and access.
 The reports are available individually or as a discounted collection, and the price includes 4 completely updated reports sent quarterly and details of local medical equipment distributors.

 Highlights from the Region